SPD Pedal Overhaul

 - Park Tool axle and pedal vise AV-5

 - Compressed air and blow gun (optional)

-This article with disucss the bearing service of the common Shimano® SPD type pedals.
-Park Tool does make the pedal wrench you will need to get the pedal off.
+Park Tool makes the pedal wrench you will need to get the pedal off.
 Park Tool does not make the special socket tool you will need to adjust the bearing.
 Keep in mind that you do not need to take apart the SPD pedal shaft unit to clean and grease the unit.
 Here is a simple overhaul procedure for Shimano® pedal shaft units.

 The bearings may be adjusted.
 Some models require a 7mm wrench for the locknut and a 10mm wrench for the adjusting cone.
 However, some models have the locknut recessed and require a tool from Shimano®, the TL- PD-63.
 This is double socket tool holds the adjusting cone and loosens the locknut.
 The inner socket of the PD-63 is double sided, one is a 7mm, the other is 8mm, and this is used to secure or loosen the locknut.
 The outer portion is also double sided, with a 10mm and 11mm option, and it is used to move the cone.